Peter Buffett: 1996–2005

 In 1996, Buffett produced Star of Wonder, a Christmas CD featuring Celtic harpist Kim Robertson and arranger Eric Segnitz.
 Buffett then signed with Hollywood Records, which released his album Spirit Dance in 1997.

-In 1998, he entered the pop music realm with the release of Comet9's "Like Mercury" on Milwaukee-based independent label Don't Records, with Buffett producing, writing and playing multi-instrumentalist.
+In 1998, he entered the pop music realm with the release of Comet9's "Like Mercury" on Milwaukee-based independent label Don't Records, with Buffett producing, writing and playing multi-instrumentals.
 Co-writer and guitarist Tom Nelson and vocalist Susan Zielke completed the studio trio, with Citizen King members D. J. Brooks and Malcolm Michiles guesting on drums and turntables, respectively.
 The live band added bassist Josh Warner to the lineup.

 In 1999, Buffett's score for the documentary Wisconsin: An American Portrait won a Chicago / Midwest Emmy Award for Best Soundtrack.

 Also in 1999, Buffett's Spirit – A Journey in Dance Drums and Song aired on PBS as a highly successful pledge break special.
-Combining modern and American Indian dancers with Director and Choreographer Wayne Cilento, Spirit went on to tour through the end of 1999.
+Combining modern and American Indian dancers with director and choreographer Wayne Cilento, Spirit went on to tour through the end of 1999.
 In 2004, Buffett worked with Jody Ripplinger and Frank Anderson to create Spirit –The Seventh Fire; an updated version of his earlier show.
 It was premiered on the National Mall during the opening of the Smithsonian National Museum of the American Indian in its 800-seat theater tent.

 2006–present

 In 2006, Buffett released his first vocal album, Gold Star.
-Over the course of the next two years, he released two more albums, Staring at the Sun (2007) and Imaginary Kingdom (2008) on his own label BeSide Records.
+Over the course of the next two years, he released two more albums, Staring at the Sun (2007) and Imaginary Kingdom (2008) on his own label, BeSide Records.

 In 2009, Buffett began to release exclusive singles through his social networking community on Ning.
 He has released over 25 singles since then, including a compilation album of fifteen of the songs.
 The collection, released initially as a USB album, was titled Running Blind (2011) and contained an innovative interactive environment.

-During this time he collaborated twice with Grammy-nominated recording artist Akon and once with Grammy-winning artist Angélique Kidjo on human rights inspired songs.
+During this time he collaborated twice with Grammy-nominated recording artist Akon and once with Grammy-winning artist Angélique Kidjo on human rights-inspired songs.
 One Akon collaboration, titled “Blood Into Gold,” debuted at a special event at the UN General Assembly in March 2009 that focused on human trafficking.

-In 2013, Peter released "Already Flown" which was the inspiration behind his New York Times op-ed piece, The Charitable-Industrial Complex.
+In 2013, Buffett released "Already Flown", which was the inspiration behind his New York Times op-ed piece, The Charitable-Industrial Complex.
 The piece sparked a lively debate on the role of philanthropy.

 Concert and conversation

 Peter, along with cellist Michael Kott, is currently touring around the world in support of his Life Is What You Make It: A Concert & Conversation with Peter Buffett performance.
 Buffett continues to visit numerous university campuses, community foundations and other organizations using his own life story and experiences as illustration.
-He discusses how important it is for each person to define his or her own path, regardless of their wealth or background, and ultimately conveys that it’s one’s values — and what we are able to give back to society — that shape and define us as individuals.
+He discusses how important it is for each person to define his or her own path, regardless of their wealth or background, and ultimately conveys that it’s one's values — and what we are able to give back to society — that shape and define us as individuals.